Let’s take a look at the agenda for this blog:

 - Developing reference documents or reports for the finalized project

 These are the basic roles and responsibilities of a Tableau Developer.
-There are some more skills that make a perfect Tableau Developer.
+There are some other skills as well that make a perfect Tableau Developer.

 - Excellent analytical skills to analyze business needs